srkgupta/mattermost-plugin-hackerone/README.md

 ### Important notice

-* Responses of the slash subcommands `reports` and `report` will be visible to all users on the channel where the slash command was executed
+* Responses of the slash subcommands `reports` and `report` will be visible to all users on the channel where the slash command was executed.
-* If you are a Hackerone admin/user and think there is something this plugin lacks or something that it does could be done the other way around, let us know!
+* If you are a Hackerone admin/user and think there is something this plugin lacks, let us know!
 We are trying to develop this plugin based on users' needs.
 * If there is a certain feature you or your team needs, open up an issue, and explain your needs.
 We will be happy to help.